oVirt/ovirt-site/source/release/3.4.0/index.html.md

  - [scale] The thread pool is out of limit
  - Cannot add hypervisor host when use chinese support
  - [RHSC] Error message seen on starting rebalance on a volume with one brick needs improvement
- - [oVirt] In gluster-only mode, permissions for every user has roles not relevant to a gluster-user.
  - [RHSC] Show error pop-up when user tries to stop a volume which has rebalance in progress
  - RHS-C: Introduce a Force option in the UI to allow creation of bricks in the root partition
  - [es_ES] [Admin Portal] Virtual Machines tab- Chart heading "Time executing" does not fit in the available space
- - exportDbSchema scripts generates output file with wrong name
  - Tabbing navigation in Add host tab should go from password field to OK buton
  - RHS-C: Rebalance Status refresh was not occuring properly
  - [RHSC] Not able to close rebalance status dialog .